-When dealing with Synergy Art I find it takes me into colour zones that I never would have imagined myself using.
-In this instance, Prakash asked me to use burgundy, deep reds, off-whites and beige.
+When dealing with Synergy Art I find it takes me into color zones that I never would have imagined myself using.
+In this instance, Prakash asked me to use burgundy, deep reds, off-whites, and beige.
 I must say wow; what a delicious pallet it gave me for the painting.

 Oh, I had forgotten the mention in the earlier article of Synergy #1, most of these paintings have online videos that show the painting being done from the very first brush stroke through its fruition.
 I promise you you won’t get bored with them because they are speeded up 10 – 20 times to get you through fast.
 Definitely take a peek at those when you find a specific painting that you’re interested in knowing more about.

 The exciting thing about this piece was that we had the chance to take this painting and the next, Synergy #3 to Oakville Ontario, directly to the home of synergy partners Prakash and Jordan John.